Henkel boss is possible candidate for ABB CEO - report

 Spiesshofer, a German national, joined ABB in 2005 as head of corporate development and has led its DAM division, which makes industrial robots, since 2010.

-Rorsted, a Dane, has been CEO of Henkel since 2008.
-When he took over his task was to increase Henkel's operating profit margin - earnings as a percentage of sales - to 14 percent.
-He achieved that on time in 2012 with a result of 14.1 percent.

-Last November, he set out a four-year strategy to increase sales at the group, the German maker of Persil washing powder and Schwarzkopf hair products, to 20 billion euros (16.8 billion pounds) by 2016.

-ABB, banking on a global energy efficiency drive to increase demand for its products, has splashed out on acquisitions under Hogan.
+ABB is banking on a global push to increase energy efficiency to drive demand for its products and has splashed out on acquisitions under Hogan to position itself for growth.
 But it has been hampered by the sluggish global economy in recent quarters and is pushing through cost-saving measures.

-(Reporting by Caroline Copley.
-Additional reporting by Victoria Bryan in Frankfurt.; Editing by Helen Massy-Beresford and Jane Merriman)
+(Reporting by Caroline Copley; Editing by Helen Massy-Beresford)